Migraine is one of the most common neurological disorders that should be addressed in all hospitals worldwide in OPD clinics.

 The next treatment of concern is with regards to treatment with Onabulotoxin A, this entails close contact with the patient’s head and neck region and it should only be reserved in intractable cases/ failure of other drug regimens.

 The CDC recommends taking measures to reduce stress and anxiety during these times, such as:

 Take breaks from news stories and social media feeds about COVID-19

 Contact friends or family members to discuss feelings

-Visit Aster RV hospital to avail of the advanced Migraine Treatment in JP Nagar, Bangalore from expert neurologists.
+Visit the best neurology hospital in Bangalore - Aster RV hospital to avail advanced Migraine Treatment from expert neurologists.